sql-de-lite is an interface to SQLite 3 for CHICKEN.

 - About this egg

-The goal of this automatic detection is ensure that you can just depend on this extension without requiring a separate library install step from your users.
+The goal is to ensure you can depend on this extension without requiring your users to install sqlite.

-SQLite 3.17.0 is included in the egg and will be linked in statically if the system library is missing or older than 3.17.0.
-The built-in library is compiled with FTS3 and FTS4 (full text search) enabled.
+SQLite 3.31.1 is included in the egg and will be linked in statically by default on Chicken 5, or if the system library is missing or older than 3.31.1 on Chicken 4.
+The bundled library is compiled with FTS3, FTS4, FTS5, JSON1 extensions and URI syntax enabled.

-Additionally, a copy of the SQLite3 command shell is installed with your Chicken binaries as chicken-sqlite3.
+For convenience, the SQLite3 command shell is built and installed with your Chicken binaries as chicken-sqlite3.

-To force the use of the built-in library, pass the sql-de-lite-internal-lib feature to chicken-install.
+On Chicken 4, to force the use of the bundled library, pass the sql-de-lite-internal-lib feature to chicken-install.

 chicken-install -D sql-de-lite-internal-lib sql-de-lite

-A SQLite library installed in the default system library location will be used instead of the built-in library, if present and recent enough.
+On Chicken 4, a SQLite library installed in the default system library location will be detected and used instead of the bundled library, if present and recent enough.

-To force the use of an external library, pass the sql-de-lite-external-lib feature to chicken-install.
+To force the use of an external library on either version, pass the sql-de-lite-external-lib feature to chicken-install.

 chicken-install -D sql-de-lite-external-lib sql-de-lite